 Earlier in her career, Elizabeth served as an aide to former U.S. Secretary of Commerce Barbara Hackman Franklin, with a strong focus on U.S.-China trade relations.
-Elizabeth joined Barbara Franklin Enterprises after planning events on Capitol Hill for a member of Congress and working for two candidates for U.S. President.
-Elizabeth also worked for the 1996 Centennial Olympic Games in Atlanta, where she planned events and visits to Atlanta for the International Olympic Committee (IOC).
-She is also a committee member of the Royal Asiatic Society Beijing Chapter, whose mission is to bring China and the world together.
+Elizabeth joined Barbara Franklin Enterprises after planning events for a Member of Congress on Capitol Hill and coordinating the travel and events for two candidates for President of the United States.

-Trained as a China Foreign Area Officer in the U.S. Army, Haenle was assigned twice to the U.S. Embassy in Beijing, China, and also worked in the Pentagon as a China political-military advisor to the Chairman of the Joint Chiefs of Staff.
-Early assignments in the U.S. Army included postings in Germany, Desert Storm 1991, Korea and Kuwait.
-Haenle retired from the U.S. Army as a lieutenant colonel.
-He received a master’s degree in Asian Studies from Harvard University in 2001.
+Trained as a China foreign area officer in the U.S. Army, Haenle has been assigned twice to the U.S. embassy in Beijing, served as a U.S. Army company commander during a two-year tour to the Republic of Korea, and worked in the Pentagon as an adviser on China, Taiwan, and Mongolia Affairs on the staff of the chairman of the Joint Chiefs of Staff.
+Early assignments in the U.S. Army included postings in Germany, Desert Storm, Korea, and Kuwait.
+He retired from the U.S. Army as a lieutenant colonel in October 2009.